April 12th 2019

 Much like tooth powders, it takes a little time to get used to using a shampoo bar - it feels a bit like you’re hitting your head with a soapy brick at first.
 To keep in-shower struggles to a minimum, rub it in between your hands to create a lather and distribute through lengths to avoid product build-up.
 Personal favourites include Faith In Nature's Coconut and Shea Butter Shampoo Bar, £5.79, as well as Christophe Robin’s Hydrating SLS-free option which contains aloe vera, glycerin and castor oil, £18, and comes in a cardboard box.

 If you find it hard to get to grips with a shampoo bar, why not try Hairstory?
 The brand has eliminated plastic bottles, instead storing product in pouches that contain 63 per cent less plastic than the bottles.
 By June 2020 the brand intends to be entirely recyclable and hopes to be fully refillable by 2021.

 Swap plastic-stemmed cotton buds for...cardboard or bamboo sticked versions

-They may seem too small to cause much damage, but the effect of plastic stems on the environment are huge.
+They may seem too small to cause much damage, but the effect of plastic stems on the environment is huge.
 Because of their size, they often pass through filters and into the sea, where they accumulate and can easily be eaten by birds and marine life.

 Sainsbury’s, Waitrose, the Co-Op and Tesco have all committed to using biodegradable cardboard for their own-brand cotton buds, while niche brands also offer more environmentally-friendly versions too.
 We especially rate Hydro Phil Cotton Swabs, £9 for 100, which are made from bamboo and cotton.

-Swap dental floss for...silk floss
+Swap dental floss for... a Waterpik Waterflosser

 Swap your disposable razor for...a metal one